mzahana/indoor-nav-at-risclab/setup_hil_with_px4_and_v-rep.md

 Load the `px4_hil.ttt scene, and run it.
 You should see the main LED on Pixhawk go green.
 It means it's able to get xyz data (fake GPS).`

+## Setup Shell Script

 You can create the setup file by copying the following shell code to a file, and then, run it.
-Make sure it has `.sh extension, and make it executable : chmod +x <filename.sh>.`
+Make sure it has `.sh` extension, and make it executable : `chmod +x <filename.sh>`.

-## Setup Shell Code

 ```bash
 #!/bin/bash